micahasmith/ko.mapUtil/README.md

 *requires lodash*

-*This item is pre-major release and thus not ready for production use.
-It is currently in testing and hopes to be major very, very soon.*

 ## ko.mapping === no good

 One call for create, another for update.
 What gives?
 Why do i have to manually track stuff?
 Why don't things update and observables get called automatically when i refresh my data from ajax data like i want to?